crccheck/django-object-actions/README.md

 make quickstart  # runs 'make resetdb' and some extra steps
 ```

-This will install whatever the latest stable version of Django is.
-You
-can also install a specific version of Django and
-`pip install -r requirements.txt`.

 Various helpers are available as make commands.
 Type `make help` and
 view the `Makefile` to see what other things you can do.